 To begin, I cut the dowel into small pieces – slightly smaller than the width of the wood slats.

-Then I lightly sanded the edges and corners of the slats to make them smooth.
+Then, I lightly sanded the edges and corners of the slats to make them smooth.
 We don’t want splinters!

-I carefully placed the piece of dowel on top of the glue line.
+Next, I carefully placed the piece of dowel on top of the glue line.
 There was no need for a clamp.
 I just carefully placed it and let it rest to dry in place.

-After the initial line of glue had dried, I added more glue along the side of the dowel.
+After the initial line of glue had dried, I then added more glue along the side of the dowel.

-Then, to give the connection a bit more support, I added two small craft sticks on each side.
+Finally, to give the connection a bit more support, I added two small craft sticks on each side.

 Tada!
 I’ll be honest and tell you that I couldn’t get all of my balances to perfectly balance on the round dowel.
 I rubbed the dowels along sandpaper to create a little bit of a flatter surface on the bottom and that helped some of them.